-The new customer manifesto being shaped by best-of-breed companies today like Netflix and Amazon tells us what customers are beginning to expect from all companies:
+The new customer manifesto being shaped by best-of-breed companies today such as Netflix and Amazon tells us what customers are beginning to expect from all companies:

 This customer today has easy access to multiple competitive offers, and the only way to win and keep them engaged is to: